nackjicholson/aiosql/docs/source/contributing.rst

 see above for generating a working python environment.

-See also the ``docker`` sub-directory which contains dockerfiles for testing with Postgres, MySQL and MariaDB.
+See also the ``docker`` sub-directory which contains dockerfiles for testing with Postgres, MySQL, MariaDB and MS SQL Server.